grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "You know, I always wondered why those salmon cans are tapered like that.
 Why don't they just run straight fucking up and down, like all the other cans?"

-"Actually, now that you mention it Captain Shakes, I always thought that was weird myself.
+"Actually, now that you mention it Captain Shakes, I always thought that was unusual myself.
 There has to be 300 cans in the galley, and all of them are perfect cylinders except for the fuckin' salmon."

 "I wish all cans were tapered," said Shakes.
 "Sometimes I knock a stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
 I'm pretty fucking sure there's some cans in the bottom of the boat that rolled there years ago and I never saw again.
 But the taper on the salmon cans makes 'em roll around in a tight circle.
 They stay roughly where they fall no matter what the boat is doing and I can pick them right up before they get lost."